Consensys/doc.teku/docs/Concepts/Builder-Network.md

 will be responsible for proposing blocks containing an execution payload obtained from their local [execution clients](Merge.md#execution-clients) via the Engine API.

-Optionally, a consensus client can configure an external builder endpoint and delegate the execution payload construction to it, instead of using the execution client.
+A consensus client can optionally configure an external builder endpoint and delegate the execution payload construction to it, instead of using the execution client.

 ## MEV-Boost